 A first level to this would be to target offers specifically to returning customers, making them feel valued and incentivising them to convert.
 Domino’s does this with a tiered system, encouraging returning customers to increase average order value and repeat purchase, in exchange for 15% off.
 This drove a 16% uplift in conversion rate with returning visitors.

 This type of tactic can be further personalized by displaying how much more the customer needs to spend based on their basket value, in order to further highlight the connection between their basket and the offer.
 Beauty brand Kiehl’s saw a 77.6% increase in conversion rate, along with a 32.6% increase in average order value by doing this.

 Loyalty programs can work very well in a fashion context, and there’s a lot of cash up for grabs given that the average person spends between 15% and 23% of their discretionary income on clothing.
 One great example is from Urban Outfitters, whose UO Rewards scheme offers benefits for many activities – not just purchasing – and which is cleverly designed to nudge the target audience to integrate Urban Outfitters into their daily routine:

-The brand has clearly thought about how they can leverage the loyalty program to support its marketing efforts by linking points to activities that will help grow its social media following, encourage users to create product wishlists and interact with the brands content across channels.
+The brand has clearly thought about how they can leverage the loyalty program, and the power of psychology in e-commerce, to support marketing efforts by linking points to activities that will help grow its social media following, encourage users to create product wishlists and interact with the brands content across channels.

 Gamifying the experience further by introducing loyalty tiers or levels is something that Urban Outfitters could look to add, notifying users as they’re close to reaching thresholds to encourage them to convert.